 By Dave Andrusko

 Editor’s note.
 A while back the Managing Editor of Jewish Journal asked me to write an opinion piece for them, which I was delighted to do.
 (I didn’t know until after the op-ed ran, that my opposite number would be Sandra Fluke.)
 When I wrote a review today of an amicus brief filed by pro-life feminists with the Supreme Court, it reminded me just how wide and deep our Movement is.
 Here is the opinion piece as it ran.

-Two days after the Jan.
-22, 1973, Roe v.
+Two days after the January 22, 1973, Roe v.
 Wade decision was handed down by the Supreme Court, the editorial page of The New York Times — pro-abortion then, even more pro-abortion now — announced the 7-2 decision “could bring to an end the emotional and divisive public argument” and “will end the argument if those who are now inveighing against the decision as a threat to civilization’s survival will pause long enough to recognize the limits of what the Court has done.”
 After all, women were free to pursue an abortion but only, it was implied, “in the first three months of pregnancy.”

 That gross misstatement established the template that still exists in large measure: Pretend that Justice Harry Blackmun’s decision hadn’t gutted the abortion laws of all 50 states, some very protective, others virtually allowing abortion on-demand well into the second trimester.
 And because the abortion regime established was — and is — so wildly out of sync with public opinion, its foundations remain inherently unstable.